Osama al-Nujaifi: Early life, education and early career

-al-Nujaifi was born 1956 in Mosul to a wealthy family of landowners and politicians.
+al-Nujaifi was born 1956 in Mosul to an aristocratic Sunni Arab family of landowners and politicians.
 Both his grandfather Muhammad and his father served as members of parliament during the monarchist era.
 He grew up racing Arabian horses for his family.

 In 1978, al-Nujaifi earned a degree in electrical engineering, from the University of Mosul.
 Shortly after graduation, he worked in the Iraqi government's electricity ministry for 12 years, involved in building power plants.

 Together with his brother Atheel, the later governor of Nineveh, in the early 1990s he took over his family's agricultural company, and particularly started out in the Arabian horse trade.

 During the rule of Saddam Hussein, the al-Nujaifi family largely remained out of politics, returning to the public scene following his toppling in 2003.
 They were however accused of harboring sympathies for Saddam's Baath Party, and were indeed involved in horse trades with Saddam's sons Uday and Qusai.